ON THIS PAGE: You will learn about the different types of treatments doctors use for women with GTD. Use the menu to see other pages.

 Cisplatin (available as a generic drug)

 Similar to surgery, the type of chemotherapy depends on the stage grouping of GTD, including whether the tumor is low risk or high risk.
 A low-risk invasive mole or a cancerous GTD that has spread can often be treated successfully with methotrexate alone or in combination with leucovorin (Fusilev).
 Another drug that can be used is dactinomycin, especially if the patient’s liver is not fully healthy.
 About 30% of women with low-risk disease will need additional treatment with a second drug.

 Women with high-risk metastatic disease generally receive combination chemotherapy with more than 1 drug.
 Common combinations include:

 EMA-CO: etoposide, methotrexate, dactinomycin, cyclophosphamide, and vincristine

 EMA-EP: etoposide, methotrexate, dactinomycin, etoposide, and cisplatin

-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, mouth sores, hair loss, loss of appetite, neuropathy (numbness and tingling in the fingers and toes) and oto-toxicity, which is loss of high-frequency hearing and/or ringing in the ears.
+The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, mouth sores, hair loss, loss of appetite, neuropathy (numbness and tingling in the fingers and toes), and oto-toxicity, which is loss of high-frequency hearing and/or ringing in the ears.
 These side effects usually go away after treatment is finished.
 Talk with your doctor beforehand about the possible side effects from the specific drug(s) given and how side effects may be relieved or reduced.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
-You may receive palliative treatments similar to those meant to eliminate the tumor, such as chemotherapy or surgery.
-Talk with your doctor about the goals of each treatment in your treatment plan.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
+You may also receive palliative treatments similar to those meant to get rid of the cancer, such as chemotherapy, surgery, or radiation therapy.

 Remission and the chance of recurrence